caperavensoftware/pragma-views/developer-notes/dynamic-views.md

 When you want to work with a particular view that repeats and you want to manually insert and delete content in a viewslot, this is the mechanism for you.

 When you use this, please keep in mind that you should understand how to use aurelia viewslots.

+## Pragma tempaltes
+Pragma templates is a custom view you can use in your markup to render dynamic content.
+This is very usefull when you want to bind against a string value representing a template and define what the view mode should be.